codefitz/DisMAL/README.md

 Only the two specified endpoints are queried and reported on.

+The resulting device-IDs report includes a **Coverage %** column indicating the proportion of unique IP addresses seen for each originating endpoint compared to the total endpoints examined.

 ## Reports

 Two related reports focus on Discovery Access history: